From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Methodology

-In the first phase of our method, we construct a directed graph $G = (V,E)$, where $V$ is a set of nodes and $E \subseteq V \times V$ is a set of edges from source to target nodes.
-Each node in the graph represents a goal, and each one is associated with a set of attributes consisting of its name, aliases, description, preconditions, and postconditions.
-The names of the nodes in our graph are goal-oriented phrases that succinctly describe the action involved and expected outcome of the goal, which is detailed further in the node's description.
+Each node in the graph represents a goal, and each one is associated with a set of attributes consisting of its name, aliases, description, preconditions, and postconditions, which are defined in Table~\ref{tab:goal_definition}.
+The names of the nodes in our graph are goal-oriented phrases that succinctly describe the action involved and the expected outcome of the goal, which is detailed further in the node's description.
 The preconditions are a list of prerequisites that are needed before the goal can be pursued, and postconditions explicitly describe the expected outcome of achieving the goal.
 Edges represent subgoal relationships between goals, and each edge is associated with a description to briefly explain how two goals are related.

 In the case of Minecraft, to craft a wooden pickaxe, our constructed graph includes a set of goals such as “craft a wooden pickaxe” and “craft planks.”
 Since both planks and sticks are required, the graph contains directed edges from the “craft a wooden pickaxe” node to the “craft sticks” and “craft planks” nodes, as shown on the right side of Figure~\ref{fig:method_overview}.
 Furthermore, the goal “craft planks” depends on acquiring logs, introducing an additional subgoal relationship.
 In this manner, high-level goals are recursively decomposed into subgoals until they reach atomic operations.
 Preconditions, such as required tools and materials, are also encoded in the graph to represent dependencies for actions like crafting tools or mining ores.